FrontendMasters/bootcamp/lessons/css.md

 }
 ```

 Note that this is NOT the same as the above selector.
-This says "make all `h4`'s in sections have a black background, and make ALL `h5`'s have a black background.
+This says "make all `h4`'s in sections have a black background, and make ALL `h5`'s have a black background."
 ```
 section h4,
 h5 {